 - Site establishment installation of environmental controls including silt curtain

+- Protection of trees not to be removed.

+- Installation of path protection

 - Site Clearing and grubbing

 - Supply and installation of logs.

+- Construction of ramp to work zone

+- Protection of trees to remain

+- Identification and removal of Privett and other weeds

 - Removal of existing loose fill

 - Placement of geotextile underlayer

+- Installation of timber pins into embankment

-- Placement of rock armour
+- Placement of rock armor

+- Reconstruction of damaged concrete footpaths

+- Landscaping and planting

 - Tidying up of works